-Without With full
+Without over-allotment exercise With full over-allotment exercise

-over-allotment over-allotment over-allotment over-allotment

-exercise exercise

 Per share \$ \$

 Total \$ \$

 We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$ , all of which is payable by us.
 The underwriters have agreed to reimburse us for a portion of our out-of-pocket expenses in connection with this offering.